Liliom: Trivia

 Liliom is the Hungarian word for lily, derived from the Latin lilium.
 Lilies are the flowers most commonly used at funerals, where they symbolically signify that the soul of the deceased has been restored to the state of innocence.

-Liliom is just a stage name, to the police he gives his "real" name: Andreas Zavoczki.
+"Liliom" is just a stage name.
+To the police he gives his "real" name, Andreas Zavoczki.

-In the 1950 film All About Eve, Eve Harrington claims that she and her boyfriend Eddie played in a small Milwaukee production of Liliom, and that she was "awful."
+In the 1950 film All About Eve, Eve Harrington says that she and her boyfriend Eddie acted in a small Milwaukee production of Liliom and that she was "awful".